ldbglobe/server-log-aggregator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
 See the `LICENSE` file for details.

 ## Contact

-For questions or feedback, please contact [your-email@example.com].
+For questions or feedback, please open an issue on our [GitHub repository](https://github.com/your-repo/server-log-aggregator/issues).